cisagov/ScubaGear/baselines/powerplatform.md

     Model-Driven apps revolve around building the view and controller on top of the model.

-3.  [**Power Pages**](https://learn.microsoft.com/en-us/power-pages/): These apps that are created to function as either internal or external facing websites.
+3.  [**Power Pages**](https://learn.microsoft.com/en-us/power-pages/): These apps are created to function as either internal or external facing websites.

-[**Power Automate**](https://learn.microsoft.com/en-us/power-automate/): This is an online tool within the Microsoft 365 applications and add-ins used to create automated workflows between apps and services to synchronize files, get notifications and collect data.
+[**Power Automate**](https://learn.microsoft.com/en-us/power-automate/): This is an online tool within the Microsoft 365 applications and add-ins used to create automated workflows between apps and services to synchronize files, get notifications, and collect data.

 [**Power Virtual Agents**](https://learn.microsoft.com/en-us/power-virtual-agents/): These are custom chat bots for use in the stand-alone Power Virtual Agents web app or in a Microsoft Teams channel.

-[**Connectors**](https://learn.microsoft.com/en-us/connectors/connector-reference/): These are a proxy or a wrapper around an API that allows the underlying service to be accessed from Power Automate workflows, a Power App or Azure Logic Apps.
+[**Connectors**](https://learn.microsoft.com/en-us/connectors/connector-reference/): These are proxies or wrappers around an API that allow the underlying service to be accessed from Power Automate Workflows, Power Apps, or Azure Logic Apps.

 [**Microsoft Dataverse**](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/): This is a cloud database management system most often used to store data in SQL-like tables.
-A Power App would then use a connector to connect to the Dataverse table and perform create, read, update and delete (CRUD) operations.
+A Power App would then use a connector to connect to the Dataverse table and perform create, read, update, and delete (CRUD) operations.

 ## Assumptions